 Whilst it’s easy to tell candidates not to include their name, address, etc on their CV, it still doesn’t eliminate completely the fact that other elements within a job application could still be open to bias.

-For example; the length of experience a candidate states can be an indication into their perceived age (i.e. the more experience they have the older they are?!).
+For example; the length of experience a candidate states can be an indication of their perceived age (i.e. the more experience they have the older they are?!).
 Or at times, a hiring manager may be inclined to favour an applicant who has previously studied at the same university as they have.

 This demonstrates human input will always be slightly prone to an unconscious bias.
 Unless of course all complete personal information (including educational history and employment timelines) are removed.
 But the time it takes to complete this manually is ineffective for any employer or recruitment agency.